 What’s Liberty Head Coach Jamey Chadwell’s Salary?

-Jamey Chadwell reportedly signed a seven-year deal worth $4 million per year last offseason.
+Jamey Chadwell reportedly signed a seven-year deal worth about $4 million per year before the 2023 season.

 Jamey Chadwell’s Coaching History